The Degrees of Knowledge: Metaphysics

 In The Degrees of Knowledge, Maritain discusses his idea of “critical realism.”
 Maritain lists and discusses seven points from Thomas Aquinas’ doctrine of the nature of knowledge, for Maritain's critical realism was heavily influenced by Aquinas.
 First, Maritain states that a being's knowledge is a measure of its immaterialism.
 Second, Maritain states that to know something is for the knower to be united with what is known more so than the matter is united with the form.
 Third, Maritain states that knowledge is synonymous with being.
 He proceeds to say this is why God's knowledge and existence are inseparable.
 Fourth, Maritain states that knowledge is not an activity.
 Fifth, Maritain states that the knower and the known are the same thing.
 Sixth, Maritain discusses the means of the union between the knower and the known.
 Lastly, Maritain states that a gain in knowledge is a change in being.

-Reception

-The philosopher Adolf Grünbaum argued that Maritain presents an incorrect interpretation of the nature of geometry.